Cyb3rWard0g/HELK/ti/readme.md

-# Download and configuration file for integrating OTX Data with HELK
+# Configuration file for integrating OTX Data with HELK

 ## Install OTX python module and Download TI feeds
 Install OTX python module with ` pip install OTXv2 ` (in your local server, not in docker).
 For more information please go, https://github.com/AlienVault-OTX/OTX-Python-SDK.